srlinuxeurope/DCFPartnerHackathon/docs/index.md

 If everything went according to plan, you should have received a physical piece of paper which contains:

 - a group ID allocated to your group (or to yourself if you're working alone).
-- SSH credentials to a public cloud instance dedicated to your group.
 - HTTPS URL's for this repository and access to a web based IDE in case you don't have one installed on your operating system.

 /// warning